-Design Projects developed based on approved design proposal [ARCH 5593] must be properly documented according to the approved layout, table of contents and structure.
-Thesis Project Book must be approved by the Thesis Coordinator to be acceptable for publication.
+Thesis Projects must follow the approved design proposal [ARCH 5593] and be properly documented according to the approved theis book layout, structure and table of contents.
+Thesis Project Book must be approved by student's Committee and Thesis Coordinator to be acceptable for publication.
 Thesis requirements will be considered incomplete without the submission of the Project Book according to the approved guidelines.